bcwhite-code/brians-blueprints/sbf-big-blocks.md

 next to the input of the next higher teir is most efficient.

 Have a plan before starting.
 For example: Smelter at the top of a block.
 Green Circuts at the bottom of the same block.
+Red Circuits to the left of greens (also at the bottom).
+Blue Circuits to the left of reds.
+Modules to the left of blues.
 Refinery above the Smelter.
-Red Circuits to the left of that (also at the bottom).
-Blue Circuits to the left of that.
-Modules to the left of that.

 * Connection